kveroneau/PuterApps/PuterHack/README.md

 **DISCLAIMER:**  I do not take any credit for the storyline or scenario, and in the future, the HackRUN demo scenario may be replaced with a scenario of my own creation.
 With that said...

+You can try it in Puter today, don't hesitate, [Click here NOW!](https://puter.com/app/puterhack-pv0wh0r3l3)

 ## How to create your own scenario!

 Easy!
 Take a look inside the `gamedata` directory and modify the scenario files to your hearts content!
 You may also need to adjust the in-game triggers from the ObjectPascal source code, I will make an update to allow creating triggers without modifying the engine itself.